-The PBL 386 20/2 SLIC has three digital control inputs, C1, C2 and C3.
+The PBL 386 40/2 SLIC have three digital control inputs, C1, C2 and C3.

 A decoder in the SLIC interprets the control input condition and sets up the commanded operating state.
 C1 to C3 are internal pull-up inputs.